flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ![Example of how data is organised across the memory available.](gpu/content.png)

 During rendering, programmers allocate dedicated render buffers (i.e. frame, stencil, depth, etc.) for many operations.
 That's always been the case.
 With the 3DS, alongside these buffers, programmers are also expected to reserve extra space for **Display buffers**, these are bound to the physical screens.
-The 3DS requires to allocate **three Display buffers** (two for the stereoscopic upper screen and one for the bottom one).
+The 3DS is required to allocate **three Display buffers** (two for the stereoscopic upper screen and one for the bottom one).
 To give you an idea, the display process works as follows:

 1. The LCD continuously displays the content of the front (active) Display buffer, as instructed by the value of the buffer index.
 2. Meanwhile, the GPU finishes rendering geometry in a framebuffer.